 A user has relationship anonymity in a possibilistic sense if there is an indistinguishable configuration in which the user does not communicate with his destination.
-For example, under this definition a user with observed output but unobserved input sends that output anonymously if there exists another user with unobserved input.
+For example, under this definition a user with observed output but unobserved input sends that output anonymously if there exists another user with unobserved input and a different destination.